jasonrandrews/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/streamline_per_function/example.md

 You should now have `gatord` and the `utils` directory in the home directory of the Arm Linux computer.

+{{% notice Note %}}
+This is a prototype feature of Arm Performance Studio which may change in the future.
+{{% /notice %}}

-## Cache example
+## Cache example code

+You can use an example application from the Performance Studio installation to learn how to collect function attributed metrics.

+The example is called `Streamline_cache_test`.

-Copy the example application from your local Arm Performance Studio instalation to the Arm Linux computer:
+Copy the example application from your local Performance Studio installation to the Arm Linux computer:

 ```console
 scp -r <installation-dir>/Arm_Performance_Studio_2024.0/streamline/examples/linux/Streamline_cache_test  <user>@<remote-ip-address>:~/